Connecting People Through Shared Experience

 Then, we conducted a competitive analysis to understand existing solutions in the space.
 For this, we analyzed popular apps such as 7 Cups, Reddit, Supportgroups.com, and The Mighty.

-Some key insights include:
+Some insights include:

 Connections on existing platforms have not experienced the same challenges.
 This can hinder empathetic support.